matthiask/406.ch/posts/2023-08-11-composition-over-inheritance-the-case-for-function-based-views.md

 I know that people have strong opinions.
 I'm not interested in all of them.
 I'm mostly interested in design critiques and arguments regarding the beginner to intermediate skills argument.
 It's fine if CBVs work fine for you, and there's no need to feel challenged by this post.

-Thanks for reading.
+Thanks for reading!